stackhpc/k3s-slurm-experiments/README.md

 Demo of creating a k3s cluster.

-- Terraform is used to create 3x nodes.
+- Ansible runs Terraform is used to create 3x nodes.
-- Ansible builds an in-memory inventory from terraform output.
+- Ansible builds an in-memory inventory from Terraform output.
 - The k3s role is split into an "install" stage which could be run during image build and a "configure" stage which would ideally be run during boot.
 - The server token is passed using the `--token-file` flag in the service's `ExecStart`; therefore it is not visible from e.g. `systemctl show ...` or `ps`.